 The Investigative Division takes a proactive stance on drug enforcement operations.
-A full-time detective is assigned as a Drug Interdiction Officer (DIO) and concentrates efforts in undercover narcotics investigations, sting operations/VICE, arrests, surveillance and intelligence gathering.
-The DIO is currently assigned to a special task force with the DEA and works closely with other agencies such as the Wasatch Back Narcotics Enforcement Team (BackNET).
+The Drug Investigator concentrates efforts in undercover narcotics investigations, sting operations/VICE, arrests, surveillance and intelligence gathering.
+The Drug Investigator is currently assigned to a special task force with the DEA and works closely with other agencies such as the Wasatch Back Narcotics Enforcement Team (BackNET).

-Investigators present crime prevention seminars to local businesses and our residential community.
-This includes bank robbery response, theft prevention techniques, practices and overall awareness about the latest trends in criminal activity.
+Investigators present crime prevention seminars to local businesses and our residential community which includes bank robbery response, theft prevention techniques, practices and overall awareness about the latest trends in criminal activity.
 This training helps better prepare the business owners and employees in preventing future criminal activity.
 Investigations will remain in a support role for all community-oriented crime prevention projects to better serve the business and residential members of this community.